AndyMusicproducer/Individual-project-1/README.md

 ## Why I Chose This Project

 I selected Project 4 because mental health is a vital topic that deserves more visibility and compassion.
 My goal is to create a welcoming space where users can explore helpful information and feel encouraged to take care of their mental well-being.
+I chose to concentrate on men's mental health after being inspired by a youtube video produced by the Brighton & Hove Albion football team.
+This ispired the title - Mens Health United

 ## Tools & Technologies

 -   **HTML & CSS** – For semantic structure and styling
 -   **Bootstrap** – To ensure responsive design and consistent layout
 -   **Balsamiq** – Used to wireframe the site across smartphone, tablet, and desktop views
+-   **Nu Html Checker/W3C CSS Validators & Chrome tools** I used these to check my code and performance
 -   **AI** I used AI for content creation, all the images displayed on the index are AI generated.
 I used AI on occasions to help me style code.
+I also used it to help me with a few performance issues once I had deployed the website

 ## Wireframing